 Self-care is one of the easiest and hardest things to do.
 The weight of the world and all the things you need to do can feel overwhelming and sometimes taking care of you is the last thing on your mind.
 But taking time to take care of you can help you as you work through your emotions and help you feel like yourself again.

 For me working out is a great way to help me take care of myself and release stress.
-This can be anything from going on a walk on a nice day, to cross training, to going for a short run or even yoga.
+This can be anything from going on a walk on a nice day, to cross training, to go for a short run or even yoga.
 It doesn’t have to be extreme.
 Just a few minutes to take care of you.

 Get Additional Help when Needed

 The stigma toward counseling is starting to fade.
 But I still think getting help when you need it is a hard step forward.
 I was able to find help with dealing with my deployment experience and other things from my past through Celebrate Recovery.
 This is a form of group therapy, but you can also look into one on one counseling to help you find more healing.

 What ways do you help determine you need help for your mental health?
 And if you have found help what method did you use to get help?